renato-macedo/100DaysOfCode/README.md

 ## Day 43/44/45
 I decided to go back to the RN app and was able to reuse a lot of code from the web version, I'm almost done

+## Day 46/47/48/49/50
+I haven't finished the app yet, I had to create a password reset system and build an image preview like when users share a link on social media